ACMESDS/jsdb/README.md

 [![Forked from SourceForge](https://sourceforge.net)]

-DSVAR is a database agnosticaor providing a normalized JS dataset interface to a (default MySQL-Cluster) database using:
+DSVAR is a database agnosticator providing a normalized JS dataset interface to a (default MySQL-Cluster) database using:

 	sql.context( {ds1:ATTRIBUTES, ds2:ATTRIBUTES, ... }, function (ctx) {